Juppi88/mylly-engine/README.md

 Mylly Game Engine is a lightweight and minimalistic game engine written entirely in C.

-At its current state, Mylly is a 3D rendering framework with a collection of utilities for game development (e.g. AI) and 3D audio.
-Currently Mylly does not handle physics, nor is there a plan to add an extensive physics component into the engine (other than perhaps some ray tracing or similar utilities).
+At its current state, Mylly is a 3D rendering framework with a collection of utilities for game development (e.g. AI and 3D audio).
+Currently Mylly does not handle physics, nor is there a plan to add an extensive physics component into the engine in the near future (other than perhaps some raytracing or similar utilities).

 ## Features